-The University of Louisville Department of Mechanical Engineering offers Bachelor of Science (B.Sc.) and Master of Engineering (M.Eng.) degree programs emphasizing professional practice and the solution of contemporary engineering problems.
-The integrated B.Sc./M.Eng. curriculum is accredited at the advanced level by ABET, Inc.
+The University of Louisville Department of Mechanical Engineering offers integrated Bachelor of Science (B.Sc.) and Master of Engineering (M.Eng.) degree programs emphasizing professional practice and the solution of contemporary engineering problems.
+The B.Sc. and M.Eng. programs are accredited by ABET, Inc.